jupyterhub/systemdspawner/README.md

 ## Features ##

-The primary use case for the Systemd Spawner is to provide the isolation & security benefits of Linux Containers (Docker, rkt, etc) without the complexity of image management.
+If you want to use Linux Containers (Docker, rkt, etc) for isolation and security benefits, but don't want the headache and complexity of container image management, then you should use the SystemdSpawner.

-You get to use all the traditional system administration tools you know, love & hate, without having to learn an extra layer of container related tooling.
+With the **systemdspawner**, you get to use the familiar, traditional system administration tools, whether you love or meh them, without having to learn an extra layer of container related tooling.

 The following features are currently available:

 1. Limit maximum memory permitted to each user.

-If they request more memory than this, it will not be granted (`malloc` will fail, which will manifest in different ways depending on the programming language you are using)
+   If they request more memory than this, it will not be granted (`malloc` will fail, which will manifest in different ways depending on the programming language you are using).

 2. Limit maximum CPU available to each user.

 3. Provide fair scheduling to users independent of the number of processes they are running.

-For example, user A running 100 CPU hogging processes will usually mean user B's 2 CPU hogging processes never get enough CPU time, since scheduling is traditionally per-process.
-With Systemd Spawner, both these users' processes will as a whole get the same amount of CPU time, regardless of number of processes.
+   For example, if User A is running 100 CPU hogging processes, it will usually mean User B's 2 CPU hogging processes will never get enough CPU time as scheduling is traditionally per-process.
+With Systemd Spawner, both these users' processes will as a whole get the same amount of CPU time, regardless of number of processes being run.
+Good news if you are User B.

 4. Accurate accounting of memory and CPU usage (via cgroups, which systemd uses internally).

    You can check this out with `systemd-cgtop`.

+5. `/tmp` isolation.

-5. `/tmp` isolation - each user gets their own `/tmp`, to prevent accidental information leakage.
+   Each user gets their own `/tmp`, to prevent accidental information leakage.

-6. Spawn notebook servers as specific local users on the system (this can replace SudoSpawner)
+6. Spawn notebook servers as specific local users on the system.

+   This can replace the need for using SudoSpawner.

 7. Restrict users from being able to sudo to root (or as other users) from within the notebook.

    This is an additional security measure to make sure that a compromise of a jupyterhub notebook instance doesn't allow root access.

 8. Restrict what paths users can write to.

-This allows making / readonly and only granting write rights to specific paths, for additional security.
+   This allows making `/` read only and only granting write privileges to specific paths, for additional security.

 9. Automatically collect logs from each individual user notebook into `journald`, which also handles log rotation.

 ## Requirements ##

 ### Systemd ###

 Systemd Spawner requires you to use a Linux Distro that ships with at least systemd v211.
 You can check which version of systemd is running with: